strongloop-community/vagrant-strongnode/README.md

 ###What

-Vagrant virtual box of StrongLoop
+Vagrant virtual box of StrongLoop Node.js server

 ###Why

-Because vagrant boxes are sweet!
+Standup StrongLoop virtual server fast for demo's or dev.

 ###How